corset.analysis#

 - property min_sensitivity_axis: int#

-The index \(i\) of the degree of freedom with minimal absolute sensitivity \(s_{ii}\).
+The index \(i\) of the degree of freedom with minimal sensitivity \(s_{ii}\).

 - property sensitivities: ndarray#